jakelang/design/spec.md

 The definition of the functions is *opaque*, meaning they are provided in terms of their update to the state and not in terms of wasm code.
 In the future, they may become more transparent as suitable wasm code is found to represent them.

+For each function exported, both a prose language and formal language specification is provided.
+The prose language mimics the style of the [wasm spec], and the formal language mimics the [KWASM spec].

 ### EEI Module

 The function signatures are provided here in wast format: